unifiedjs/unifiedjs.github.io/doc/learn/unified-in-the-browser.md

 To make `example.js` work in the browser, you can bundle it with esbuild.
+First,
-First, set up a package:
+set up a package.
+Go to the folder in your terminal and run:

 ```sh
 npm init --yes